Rylands v Fletcher: Court of Exchequer Chamber

 Fletcher appealed to the Exchequer Chamber of six judges.
 The prior decision was overturned in his favour.
-Justice Colin Blackburn spoke on behalf of all the judges and said that:
+Mr Justice Colin Blackburn spoke on behalf of all the judges and said that:

 Blackburn's opinion relied on the liability for damages to land available through the tort of chattel trespass and the tort of nuisance, as well as the in scienter action, injury by a domesticated animal known to have a disposition to injure.
 Rylands appealed.

 House of Lords

 The House of Lords dismissed the appeal and agreed with the determination for Fletcher.
-Lord Hugh Cairns, in speaking for the House of Lords, stated their agreement of the rule stated above by Justice Blackburn, but added a further limitation on liability, which is that the land from which the escape occurs must have been modified in a way which would be considered non-natural, unusual or inappropriate.
+Lord Cairns, in speaking for the House of Lords, stated their agreement of the rule stated above by Mr Justice Blackburn, but added a further limitation on liability, which is that the land from which the escape occurs must have been modified in a way which would be considered non-natural, unusual or inappropriate.
 The case was then heard by the House of Lords on 6 and 7 July 1868, with a judgment delivered on 17 July.
 Oddly the court consisted of only two judges, Lord Cairns and Lord Cranworth; Lord Colonsay failed to attend.
 The eventual judgment confirmed Blackburn's decision and general principle, adding a requirement that the use be "non-natural".
 The judgment of Lord Cairns was as follows.